spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 #### Create a WorkerPool

-Finally, create a WorkerPool resource using the following command:
+Finally, create a WorkerPool resource using this command:

 ```shell
 kubectl apply -f - <<EOF